 Safeguards incidents for spent fuel shipments are those that involve attempts at radiological sabotage of spent fuel, or purposeful acts that threaten or result in significant degradation of the safeguards system used to protect the shipment.
 Licensees are required, under existing regulations, to immediately notify law enforcement authorities upon the occurrence or discovery of a safeguards incident, for the purpose of initiating an appropriate response.
 In addition, licensees are required to promptly report safeguards incidents to NRC by telephone, followed by a written report.
 To date, no safeguards incidents involving the shipment of spent fuel have occurred.
-However, one NRC licensee was cited, during an inspection in 1987, for two minor infractions of procedural compliance with spent fuel transportation safeguards regulations.
+However, a number of citations have been issued for minor procedural infractions: one in 1986, two in 1987, two in 1990 and one in 1991.

-3 DESCRIPTIVE STATISTICS FOR 1979-1989 HIGHWAY AND RAILWAY SPENT FUEL SHIPMENTS
+3 DESCRIPTIVE STATISTICS FOR 1979-1991 HIGHWAY AND RAILWAY SPENT FUEL SHIPMENTS

 NRC began approving spent fuel shipments in 1979.
-This section provides descriptive statistics on the shipments that have occurred through 1989.
+This section provides descriptive statistics on the shipments that have occurred through 1991.
 Only shipments of academic, industrial, and utility irradiated reactor fuel subject to NRC regulation are included; DOE shipments are excluded.
 Figure 3.1 and Table 3.1 provide a geographical perspective for spent fuel shipments.
-Figure 3.1 shows the highway and railway routes used for spent fuel transport during 1979-1989.
-Table 3.1 shows the number of shipments and quantity of spent fuel shipped between specific organization/destination pairs for the period.
+Figure 3.1 shows the highway and railway routes used for spent fuel transport during 1979-1991.
+Table 3.1 shows the number of shipments and quantity of spent fuel shipped between specific origination/destination pairs for the period.

 Table 3.2 and Figures 3.2-3.9 provide more detailed spent fuel shipment information, including mode of shipment (highway or railway) and shipment trends over time.
-Table 3.2 provides a summary of spent fuel shipment data for the 1979-1989 period.
+Table 3.2 provides a summary of spent fuel shipment data for the 1979-1991 period.
 For each year, the table provides four variables that describe shipping activity by mode.
 Data for shipment miles are taken primarily from road atlases, and have been rounded to the nearest hundred miles for each year.
 Data on quantity of spent fuel shipped were provided by shippers, and have been rounded to the nearest hundred kilograms for each year.
 The kilogram-miles data are derived from shipment quantity and distance data, and have been rounded to the nearest hundred thousand.